 If we remain within the horizon of the Kantian problematic, we can illustrate what is conceived phenomenologically as phenomenon, disregarding other differences, when we say that what already shows itself, though unthematically, in appearances prior to and always accompanying what we commonly understand as phenomena can be brought thematically to self-showing, and what thus shows itself in itself (“the forms of intuition”) are the phenomena of phenomenology.

 For Heidegger, Being is the interplay of presence/absence through which beings become present to a knower.
-Being is the interplay of presence and absence of beings to human beings—or, to be more precise, to Dasein, which Thomas Prufer calls “the dative of manifestation,” the being for whom Being can become a question, i.e., the being which can reflect upon Being.
+Being is the interplay of presence and absence of beings to human beings—or, to be more precise, to Dasein, which Thomas Prufer calls “the dative of manifestation,” the being “to whom” beings are given and for whom Being can become a question, i.e., the being who can reflect upon Being.
 Heidegger’s famed ontological difference between Being and beings is the difference between the presence of a being and the being that is present.
 It is the difference between the absence of a being and the being that is absent.

 Throughout his career, Heidegger does not depart from this identification of Being with the presence/absence interplay.
 For instance, in “The End of Philosophy and the Task of Thinking,” Heidegger claims that Being, which is the matter (Sache) of philosophy is “the presence of that which is present” (der Anwesenheit des Anwesenden).
 He equates the pair “Being and thinking” (Sein und Denken) with “presence and apprehending” (Anwesenheit und Vernehmen).
 And he equates the meta-ontological question of “Being as Being” (Sein als Sein) with the question “how can there be presence as such [Anwesenheit als solche].”

-Husserl’s Sixth Logical Investigation throws light on Heidegger’s distinction between Being and the meaning of Being.
+Husserl’s Sixth Logical Investigation throws considerable light on Heidegger’s distinction between Being and the meaning of Being.
 Husserl discusses categorial intuition in the Second Section, “Sense and Understanding.”
-The First Section, “Objectifying Intentions and their Fulfillments: Knowledge as a Synthesis of Fulfillments and its Gradations” offers an account of knowledge as the synthesis of “empty” and “filled” intentions.
+The First Section, “Objectifying Intentions and their Fulfillments: Knowledge as a Synthesis of Fulfillments and its Gradations” presents knowledge as the synthesis of “empty” and “filled” intentions.

 The traditional understanding of intentionality is as a real relationship.
-On this account, to say that consciousness is always consciousness of something is to say that on the one hand there is a subject, on the other hand there is an object, and between them is an intentional relationship.
-One implication of this interpretation of intentionality is that, if the object be removed, the intentional relationship lapses.
+On this account, to say that consciousness is always conscious of something is to say that, on the one hand, there is a subject, on the other hand, there is an object, and between them is an intentional relationship.
+One implication of this interpretation of intentionality is that, if the object is removed, the intentional relationship lapses.
 If intentionality is a real relationship, then it cannot survive without both relata.
 Subtract one or the other, and the intentional relationship vanishes.

 This conclusion, however, creates problems.
 If there are no intentional states without objects, then what are we to make of names like “Xanadu,” concepts like “the unicorn,” phrases such as “the gold mountain,” and propositions like “The present king of France is bald”?
 The hard-core naïve realist would be tempted simply to deny that they are meaningful.
 After all: if no referent, then no intentional relationship, then no meaning.
 But clearly these do have meaning.
 Any moderately literate native speaker knows what they mean, and it would be folly to deny it.

 But how do we account for meaning without a real object?
-Are we to say that these concepts refer to ideas in our heads?
+Are we to say that these concepts refer to “ideas in our heads”?
 This can’t be so—simply because it isn’t the case that when I talk about Xanadu, I am talking about an idea in my head.
 Rather, I am using an “idea in my head” to talk about Xanadu.
-If Xanadu is not, then, a place in the world or an idea in the head—if it is not an existent entity or a psychic entity—is it perhaps a subsistent entity, an ideality existing in some sort of third realm?
+If Xanadu is not, then, a place in the world or an idea in the head—if it is not an existent entity or a psychic entity—is it perhaps an ideal entity existing in some sort of third realm?
 This multiplication of posited entities has offended aesthetic sensibilities and drawn the wrath of logicians from Russell to Quine.

 Husserl’s distinction between empty and filled intentions allows him to neatly sidestep these problems by denying their common premise: that intentionality is a real relationship.
 For Husserl, an intention is a determinate, object-directed cognitive act, but Husserl does not think that intentionality is a two-term relationship between a subject and an object in the world, a relationship that lapses once the object is removed.
 Rather, Husserl holds that intentional relationships persist whether an object is present or absent.
 Whereas the old-fashioned Aristotelian would hold that a given intentional relationship derives its determinacy solely from the determinations of the object apprehended and loses its determinacy when the object is subtracted, Husserl holds that intentional acts have determinate structures built right into them, so that we can have determinate intentional states without any objects.